Radhanath Swami: 1970-1972: India – In search of a guru

 Unable to find a guru in the Himalayas, Richard continued to wander in India.
 For a while, he lived among the Advaitins in Varanasi and among Buddhist monks in Bodh Gaya – the place where Buddha attained enlightenment.
 Upon arrival in Bombay, Richard saw a poster announcing a series of festivals by the American Hare Krishna devotees and their spiritual master A. C. Bhaktivedanta Swami Prabhupada.
 Out of curiosity, Richard went to the Hare Krishna program the same evening, where he heard Prabhupada for the first time.
 Prabhupada's lectures made a big impression on Richard.
-The Hare Krishnas strongly preached to their hippie-countryman, but Richard was not yet ready to listen to them.
+The Hare Krishnas strongly preached to their hippie countryman, but Richard was not yet ready to listen to them.
 "He believed that all paths lead to God and did not understand the need to particularly follow Prabhupada and his followers".

-After parting with the Hare Krishna devotees, Richard continued his wanderings in India, traveling "from ashram to ashram and guru to guru".
+After parting with the Hare Krishna devotees, Richard continued his wanderings in India, travelling "from ashram to ashram and guru to guru".
 Few months later, he was in Mathura – a holy site for Vaishnavas – where according to legends, Krishna was born.
-The day of his arrival in this holy city coincided with the birth anniversary of Krishna – Krishna Janmashtami.
+The day of his arrival in the city coincided with the birth anniversary of Krishna – Krishna Janmashtami.
 At the time, Richard lived in Vrindavan, close to Mathura, where Hindus believe Krishna spent his childhood.
-In Vrindavan, Richard stayed in the ashram of famous Hare Krishna guru and Prabhupada's godbrother Swami Bon, who affectionately named him Ratheen Krishna Das.
+In Vrindavan, Richard stayed in the ashram of the famous Hare Krishna guru and Prabhupada's godbrother Swami Bon, who affectionately named him Ratheen Krishna Das.
 By that time, Richard looked like a real Indian hermit with his body skinny from poor nutrition and dreadlocks on his head.

 A few months later, Prabhupada came to Vrindavan with a group of American students.
-Listening to a lecture of the Hare Krishna guru, Richard came to the conclusion that the Gaudiya Vaishnava philosophy was the most perfect and that Prabhupada was a person, who truly loved God.
-The sight of Prabhupada singing Bengali bhajans with strong religious feeling left a strong impression on Richard.
+Listening to a lecture of the Hare Krishna guru, Richard concluded that the Gaudiya Vaishnava philosophy was the most perfect and that Prabhupada was a person, who truly loved God.
+The sight of Prabhupada singing Bengali bhajans with strong religious feelings left a strong impression on Richard.
 In his heart, Richard felt that Prabhupada was the greatest of all gurus and saints he met during all his wanderings in India., Prabhupada answered all of Richard's questions, backing up each answer with scriptural quotations.
 Richard also felt that Prabhupada walked his talk.
 However, Richard decided not to join Krishna at that time and remained in Vrindavan after the departure of Prabhupada and his disciples.